-Suicide is one of the most important actions that health professionals must address.
-Your assessment and intervention remain a critical moment in your patient’s life.
+Suicide is one of the most important events that health professionals must address.
+The clinical assessment and subsequent intervention become critical in the optimization of life, in the setting of suicidality.
 Remember that suicide constitutes a permanent solution to a temporary problem.
-This article outlines critical statistics and risks factors so you can recognize the individuals requiring special intervention, identifies the major questions to ask a potentially suicidal individual, details the actual steps to ensure the patient’s safety, and concludes steps that should be addressed with the family and friends in the case of a completed suicide.
+This article outlines critical statistics and risks factors so clinicians can recognize the individuals requiring special intervention, identifies the major questions to ask a potentially suicidal individual, details the actual steps to ensure the patient’s safety, and concludes steps that should be addressed with the family and friends in the case of completed suicide.

-A number of factors correlate with serious suicide attempts and completed suicides, including, but not limited to, the following:
+A number of factors increase diathesis of serious suicide attempts and completed suicides, including, but not limited to, the following:

 - Mental illness